Why Ronald Reagan's name is everywhere

 Ronald Reagan's life and career

 Ronald Wilson Reagan's career included stints as a lifeguard, a radio sportscaster, an actor, leader of the Screen Actors Guild labor union, governor of California and finally as the 40th President of the United States.
 Click through these photos to see glimpses of a multifaceted life.
 Watch the CNN Film, "The Reagan Show," premiering Monday, Sept.
-4 at 8p ET.
+4 at 9p ET.

 Ronald Reagan's life and career